Traumatic Brain Injury (TBI)

 Concussion is also known as mild traumatic brain injury (mTBI) that has no neuroimaging findings.
 The term mild does not diminish the impacts that concussion can have on your health and activities of daily living (ADLs).

-Acquired brain injury affects every part of a person’s life.
-This includes changes to your independence, abilities, work, and relationships with family, friends, and caregivers.
-Since a brain injury differs from person to person and recovery depends on several factors, in many cases it’s difficult to know what long-term behavioural, cognitive, physical or emotional effects there will be.
+Brain injuries can affect every part of a person’s life.
+This can include changes to your independence, abilities, work, and relationships.
+Each brain injury is different, so in many cases it’s hard to know what long-term impacts will be.

-Behavioural changes: The way a person acts or makes decisions can change after a brain injury.
-Behavioural changes include engaging in risky or impulsive behaviour, having difficulty with social and work relationships and isolation.
-This can be stressful and depending on the behaviour can cause safety concerns.
-Rehabilitation and medical teams will be able to provide practical tips for behaviour after a brain injury.
+The way a person acts or makes decisions can change after a brain injury.
+Behavioural changes can include engaging in risky or impulsive behaviour, having difficulty with relationships, and isolation.
+This can be stressful and depending on the behaviour, can cause safety concerns.

-Cognitive changes: This is how the brain learns, processes information, forms memories and makes decisions.
-Challenges include communication, concentration, reading/writing, making decisions, and remembering things.
+This is how the brain learns, processes information, forms memories and makes decisions.
+Cognitive challenges after a brain injury can include communication, concentration, reading/writing, making decisions, and remembering things.

-Emotional changes: a brain injury, a person may experience new or different emotions, including depression, anxiety, and/or anger.
-Emotional changes are difficult to adjust to, and it’s important to have a support system of family, friends, and medical professionals.
+After a brain injury, a person may experience new or different emotions, including depression, anxiety, and/or anger.
+Emotional changes can be hard to cope with, and it’s important to have a support system of family, friends, and medical professionals to help.

-Physical changes: In some cases, a brain injury will have physical effects.
-These effects include mobility challenges, headaches, fatigue, pain and sensory changes.
+In some cases, a brain injury will have physical effects.
+These effects can include mobility challenges, headaches, fatigue, pain and sensory changes.

 The challenges of prognosis

 Prognosis means the likely path a disease or injury will take.
-In the case of acquired brain injury, prognosis is meant to give a best estimate of effects and recovery.
-Acquired brain injuries are all different, and there are a lot of factors that will impact a prognosis of recovery.
+For brain injury, prognosis is meant to give a best estimate of effects and recovery.
+Brain injuries are all different, and there are a lot of factors that will impact a prognosis of recovery, including:

 • Severity of injury